Skyfield: Home • Table of Contents • Changelog • API Reference

 method.

-or you can use Python’s closing()
+or use Python’s closing()

 context manager

-to call the method automatically
+to call close()

 from contextlib import closing